 DXM may be hazardous to abuse on its own, but when mixed with other substances, the risk factors increase.
 Adding other drugs or alcohol may greatly enhance the chance for an adverse reaction or life-threatening overdose.
-Products containing DXM may also contain other substances, such as acetaminophen, which is a pain reliever, and when abused regularly, acetaminophen may cause liver damage.
+Products containing DXM may also contain other substances, such as acetaminophen, a pain reliever that may cause liver damage with regular use.
 Individuals with underlying mental health concerns may have symptoms increased by DXM abuse as well.

 Addiction and dependence are potential consequences of long-term DXM abuse.
 People who compulsively use large amounts of DXM cough syrup to achieve the desired effects may spend most of their time trying to get it, using it, or recovering from its use.
 They may not have control over the amount, or duration, of their drug abuse.
-DXM abuse may become compulsive and may take the place of other activities.
-Social withdrawal, erratic behavior, mood swings, increased secrecy, denial that a problem exists, lack of interest in most things, dipping grades or drop in work production, increased risk-taking behaviors, and an inability to count on people to fulfill their obligations may be common indicators of addiction.
+DXM use may take the place of other activities.
+Social withdrawal, erratic behavior, mood swings, increased secrecy, denial that a problem exists, lack of interest in most things, dipping grades or drop in work production, increased risk-taking behaviors, and an inability to count on that person to fulfill their obligations are common indicators of addiction.
 Changes in physical appearance, like weight gain or loss, lack of interest in personal hygiene and changes in sleeping and eating patterns, may be additional signs of addiction to DXM or other drugs if the person is mixing DXM with other substances.

 Help for Abuse and Addiction

 As a dissociative drug, DXM addiction may be initially treated through medical detox.
-Medications, such as antipsychotics, may be used as the drug is purged from the body in a secure environment monitored by medical professionals 24 hours a day.
+During detox, medications may be used to help alleviate symptoms of withdrawal or other medical complications.
 Individuals who have been abusing large amounts of DXM for a significant amount of time, who have a family history of substance abuse or addiction, as well as those who may abuse additional mind-altering substances or battle mental illness, may be more severely dependent on DXM and benefit greatly from medical detox.

-Both outpatient and residential substance abuse treatment are likely to include group and individual therapy sessions, counseling, support group meetings, educational opportunities, life skills training, and alternative or holistic treatments.
+Both outpatient and residential substance abuse treatment are include groups and individual therapy sessions, counseling, support group meetings, educational opportunities, life skills training, and alternative or holistic treatments.
 Behavioral therapies work to understand the causes of substance abuse and help a person make positive changes for a sustained recovery.
-Peer groups and 12-Step programs often provide a supportive network that can extend throughout recovery.
+Peer groups and 12-step programs often provide a supportive network that can extend throughout recovery.
 There are several options for treating DXM abuse and/or addiction, and trained professionals can help families and loved ones choose the optimal level of care for a healthy and happy future.